3rd edit June 2017

 The films can easily be connected to the “aristocracy in heroic decline” theme described below.

 James came up with some really interesting stuff on this (which see).
 Tantalising.
 We didn’t find very much in the end.
 Dunstan Thompson edited a magazine called Vice Versa, which I haven’t seen.
 Shipping and currency problems in the 1940s mean British libraries are not strong on little American magazines of this period.
 I did find an essay by Berryman in Partisan Review where he denounces the whole New Romantic thing as being sloppily written and out of touch with academic standards – which is fair enough, really.
 Probably the American end of “romanticism” (post Hart Crane) was more disciplined, closer to New Critical standards, and so looks very different from New Romanticism – and less exceptional.
 There was certainly a wave of anarcho-pacifism (and perhaps especially in Northern California?), but it had different results – the USA wasn’t really subject to wartime totalitarianism in the way that Britain was.
 Robert Duncan certainly had a crisis when conscripted, which led to his discharge from the Army on psychiatric grounds.
-It is fair to describe Duncan as influenced by British New Romanticism, it’s fair to describe him as a 40s New Romantic poet, but he was a cultured man who picked up and synthesized many influences.
+It is fair to describe Duncan as influenced by British New Romanticism, and as a 40s New Romantic poet, but he was a cultured man who picked up and synthesized many influences.
 If he believed in esoteric symbolism, it is because he was raised as a Theosophist, with the usual cultural trappings of the Occult Revival as part of the household goods.
 He didn’t have the same publication ban that his British colleagues suffered.
-Rexroth was a classical Californian anarchist, visited Britain during the war to get in touch with anarchists and New Romantics, sponsored these poets in America, broadcast on the radio about them, but was very critical of their style. (see Rexroth interview in Melzer's book on The San Francisco poets) Actually, the political links were probably more important than the poetic ones.
+Rexroth was a classical Californian anarchist, visited Britain during the war to get in touch with anarchists and New Romantics, sponsored these poets in America, broadcast on the radio about them, but was very critical of their style. (see Rexroth interview in Melzer's book on The San Francisco Poets) Actually, the political links were probably more important than the poetic ones.
 We did uncover a magazine called Phoenix, which was dedicated to the work of DH Lawrence and had as co-editor the English poet DS Savage.
 This is not “New Romantic”, and the bond with Savage was through pacifism and a wish to return to self-sufficient organic farming.
 Robert Symmes was living at the farm (in upstate New York) where the Phoenix group lived, and helping to print Phoenix – this is before he changed his name to Robert Duncan.
 This is a fact, but not a literary-historical one – Duncan’s style takes nothing from Phoenix, or Savage, or even Lawrence.
 Symmes edited an offshoot magazine called Ritual (advertised in Phoenix) –it sounds very interesting, from the ad, but we haven't seen any copies.

 Rexroth edited the classic anthology of the 1940s, The New British Poets (1948).
 Oscar Williams also anthologised the period very sensitively.